GTonehour/wProjectDesktop/README.md

 # Small footprint
 - Can be installed and used without admin rights
-- Uses native Windows Virtual Desktops instead of a reimplimentation like workspaces in Window Managers.
+- Uses natives Windows terminal, Virtual Desktops...

-# Usage

 # FAQ
 > What if I want a dedicated desktop for something with apps but no files, for instance a music player?